'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise. Now, meet the real Annabelle doll.

 The room would become icy cold.
 An unnatural cold.'

-Ed was otherwise a knockabout kid; restless, gregarious, lacking in ambition.
+Ed was otherwise a knockabout kid, restless, gregarious, and verbose.
 Leaving school at 16 he took a job at the local cinema, which is where he met Lorraine Moran.

-In 1943, at the height of World War II, Ed left the cinema to join the Navy, keen to do his duty.
+In 1943, at the height of World War II, Ed left the cinema to join the Navy.
 Lorraine promised to wait for him.
 The couple were subsequently married when Ed had shore leave, in 1944.

-And so, as they roamed about they began taking in well known supernatural sites; haunted houses primarily.
-Firstly out of simple curiosity, but then in a more deliberate fashion; asking questions, taking notes, snapping photographs.
+As they travelled they visited well known supernatural sites; firstly out of curiosity, then in a more deliberate fashion.
+They asked questions, took notes, and photographs.
 In their free time they read as much supernatural literature as they could get their hands on.

 In 1970, a young Connecticut mother bought a 'Raggedy-Ann' style doll as a gift for her daughter.